Sachin-Rana8181/Certificates/README.md

 ## Included Certificates
 - Alpha – Data Structures and Algorithms (Apna College)
 - IBM Internship – Emotion Detection Project
-- (Add more certificates here as you earn them)

 Each certificate is uploaded as a PDF and can be viewed directly using the links.